Kitware/CMake/Help/cpack_gen/rpm.rst

  :Default: (system default)

  May be used to override RPM compression type to be used to build the RPM.
-For example some Linux distribution now default to ``lzma`` or ``xz`` compression whereas older cannot use such RPM.
-Using this one can enforce compression type to be used.
+For example some Linux distributions default to ``xz`` or ``zstd``.
+ Using this, one can specify a specific compression type to be used.

  Possible values are: